8

 9

 • I'm sure that Madhva said the same, but currently I don't have time to post the answer.
 If and when I find some time I'll try to give you the answer.
-Jun 21, 2017 at 5:51
+Commented Jun 21, 2017 at 5:51

 • @brahmajijnasa Well, at least Madhvacharya doesn't discuss the 1 Kapila vs. 2 Kapilas issue in his commentary on Adhyaya 2 Pada 1 Sutra 1 of the Brahma Sutras: ia601606.us.archive.org/BookReader/BookReaderImages.php?zip=/9/… That's the part of the Brahma Sutras where Adi Shankaracharya and Baladeva Vidyabhushana discuss the notion of two Kapilas.
-Jun 21, 2017 at 16:42
+Commented Jun 21, 2017 at 16:42

 • Yep, he doesn't.
 But why are you so much interested to know who among the acaryas discuss that issue?
 I mean, didn't you notice that at the link that you posted above to the Baladeva's commentary he quoted a verse from the Padma Purana: "One Kapila Muni, who was named Vasudeva, spoke to Brahma and the other demigods, asuri Muni, Bhrigu Muni, and the other sages, a sankhya philosophy in perfect harmony with the Vedas.
 Another person, also named Kapila, spoke a different sankhya philosophy contradicting the teachings of all the Vedas.
 He spoke his illogical theories to a different asuri Muni."
-Jun 21, 2017 at 18:16
+Commented Jun 21, 2017 at 18:16

 • So, it seems that there were two different Kapilas and their two different teachings both called with the same name "sankhya".
 However, one Kapila was a teacher of the sankhya which is in harmony with the Vedas, and the other Kapila was a teacher of the atheistic sankhya which is opposed to the Vedas.
 And that Kapila who was a teacher of the sankhya which is in harmony with the Vedas was well known incarnation of Lord Vishnu.
 He and his sankhya were described in the 3rd canto of the Srimad Bhagavatam.
-Jun 21, 2017 at 18:16
+Commented Jun 21, 2017 at 18:16

 • I mean, you have something better than some acarya's personal opinions on the issue, namely you even have a quotation from the Purana.
 And a quotation from the scripture is usually considered to be of greater authority than some acarya's personal opinions on the issue.
 At least I always thought those things work that way, ... ... just saying. :) Btw, I think there were no acaryas who believed in just one Kapila who composed both sankhyas.
-Jun 21, 2017 at 18:16
+Commented Jun 21, 2017 at 18:16

 1 Answer 1